jenaleigh01/django-blog2/.github/ISSUE_TEMPLATE/user-story.md

 ---

-As a Potential Collaborator I can fill in a contact form so that I can submit a request for collaboration.
+As a Site Owner I can store collaboration requests in the database so that I can review them.

 **Acceptance Criteria**
-Contact form is available to input my details to submit a request for possible collaboration
+Collaboration requests are stored on database, available to review.